aboutjax/goneriding/src/rides/18-amsterdam-to-paris-day-3/18-amsterdam-to-paris-day-3.md

 route_file: 'Day_3_St_Quentin_Paris_WTF_is_up_with_the_sand_paths_Komoot_.gpx'
 ---

-After the longest leg from the previous day, we decided to treat ourselves with a bit of snoozing in and begin riding at 8am.
+After the longest leg from the previous day, we decided to treat ourselves with a bit of snoozing in and began riding at 8am.
 We only had to cover 150 km, we thought it would be a piece of cake and we'd make it into Paris by early afternoon.
 Little did we know Komoot would surprise us with some sketchy sand paths that made us walk our bikes, which added 2 hours to our original schedule.

 <div class='c-photo-cluster'>
 <image-zoom caption='Rolling out of our Airbnb in Saint Quentin'><img src='images/IMG_7083.jpeg'/></image-zoom>